alliedvision/vimbax_ros2_driver/README.md

 - list_features: How to list all available features.
 - settings_load_save: Load or save the camera settings to an xml file.
 - status_get: How to use the status service to get the current camera status.
+- camera_connected: Reads if the camera is currently connected or not.
+- connection_observer: Periodically calls the connected service and prints a message if the connections status has changed.

 ## Build Instructions
 1. Setup the ROS2 environment